Identify your core values and learn how to live by them to build greater happiness.

 - have a difficult conversations

-It’s quite easy to go with the flow, keep the peace and lose sight of your values.
-It’s a lot harder to live by our values and do what’s right for ourselves in the long run.
+It’s easy to go with the flow, keep the peace and lose sight of your values.
+It’s much harder to live by our values and do what suits us in the long run.

 What if you haven’t been living your values?

-For one woman I know—a kind, smart, caring person—the rift between her values and her actions became apparent when she started leaving her boyfriend at home so she could gain attention and physical satisfaction from other men.
+For one woman I know—a kind, intelligent, caring person—the rift between her values and actions became apparent when she left her boyfriend’s home to gain attention and physical satisfaction from other men.
 It was clear that her actions went against her values.
-So even though her actions made her feel good in the moment, each night she would go home feeling terrible.
+So even though her actions made her feel good at the moment, she would go home feeling terrible each night.

-For another woman I know—a strong, giving, selfless person—the growing gap between her values and actions was happened when she started staying in her basement office working until late to avoid her responsibilities at home.
+For another woman I know—a strong, giving, selfless person—the growing gap between her values and actions happened when she started working in her basement office until late to avoid her responsibilities at home.
 Never had she been the kind of person that couldn’t handle a challenge.
-Never had she been willing ignore her kids.
-But in the middle of the pandemic, she was overwhelmed by constant needs at home and work all happening at the same time.
-She lost her track of ability to give and receive love – one of her highest values.
+Never had she been willing to ignore her kids.
+But in the middle of the pandemic, she was overwhelmed by constant needs at home and work, all happening simultaneously.
+She lost track of her ability to give and receive love – one of her highest values.
 It was only when she reminded herself that her family was the most important thing that she reached out for help and started living her values that she rebuilt her relationships and happiness.

 The good news and bad news are that we all hold different ones.
-The outcome will look different for each of use loses track of our values.
-Many of us never think to ask ourselves what our values are or what would happen if we weren’t living them, the result is feeling lost and not knowing what to do.
+The outcome will look different for each user who loses track of our values.
+Many of us never ask ourselves our values or what would happen if we weren’t living them; the result is feeling lost and not knowing what to do.

 Live Your Values

-When I did a values exercise in early in my career discovered that kindness is one of my top values.
-I was living this value in many ways, but I had some major gaps.
-For one, I could be really critical of my supervisees, criticizing them for the smallest things without a kind word at all.
-I could tell you I acted this way because I have high expectations, but while that’s true it was a rationalization–excuse I told myself to justify my behavior.
-The truth is that living your values is hard, and I wasn’t yet ready and as a young professional didn’t know how and felt ashamed to ask for help.
+When I did a value exercise early in my career, I discovered that kindness is one of my top values.
+I lived this value in many ways but had some significant gaps.
+For one, I could be critical of my supervisees, criticizing them for minor things without a kind word.
+I could tell you I acted this way because I have high expectations, but while that’s true, it was a rationalization–an excuse I gave myself to justify my behavior.
+The truth is that living your values is hard, and I wasn’t yet ready and, as a young professional, didn’t know how and felt ashamed to ask for help.

-I could tell myself I was being kind when I was really being stern-even blunt.
-But one day I realized I was just making excuses, and I didn’t recognize myself anymore.
-I was not who I wanted to be and behaving that was wasn’t comfortable.
-It seemed scary to be present in the moment when I wasn’t sure how to say what needed to be said.
-But I decided that I had to do it and no matter how much I fumbled, I had to live me values and be more kind and accepting.
+I could tell myself I was being kind when being stern, even blunt.
+But one day, I realized I was making excuses and didn’t recognize myself anymore.
+I was not who I wanted to be, and behaving that way wasn’t comfortable.
+It seemed scary to be present when I wasn’t sure how to say what needed to be said.
+But I decided that I had to do it, and no matter how much I fumbled, I had to live my values and be more kind and accepting.

-- Are there any people with whom you have a difficult time living this value?
+- Are there any people with whom you have difficulty living this value?
 Maybe your romantic partner, parent, sibling, coworker, or friend?

-- Is there anything else that makes it difficult for you to live your personal values?
-For example, maybe you live your values at the start of the day but by nighttime they are a distant memory.
+- Is there anything else that makes it difficult for you to live your values?
+For example, maybe you live your values at the start of the day, but by nighttime, they are a distant memory.

-Once you’ve identified what triggers you to veer away from your core values, it’s important to identify what about these experiences affects you in this way.
+Once you’ve identified what triggers you to veer away from your core values, it’s essential to identify how these experiences affect you in this way.

 Ask yourself what thoughts, feelings, or bodily sensations lead you to behave differently than you would like to.
-Also ask are there any people or situations that lead you away from your values.
+Also, ask if any people or situations lead you away from your values.

 The emotions that trigger you may be the same across all situations, or they may be different.
-Write down anything that think might lead you away from your values.
-These emotions, thoughts, and associated bodily sensations are the foundation of what causes you to abandon our values.
-When we act in a way that’s inconsistent with our values, we are attempting to regulate or reduce our negative emotions, even if only temporarily.
-By acknowledging this and changing your habits, you can start to live in accordance with your values and improve your lives.
+Write down anything that you think might lead you away from your values.
+These emotions, thoughts, and associated bodily sensations are the foundation of what causes you to abandon your values.
+When we act in a way inconsistent with our values, we attempt to regulate or reduce our negative emotions, even temporarily.
+By acknowledging this and changing your habits, you can start to live by your values and improve your lives.
 Changing your life is never easy, but it’s always worth it.